drshahizan/software-engineering/proposal/submission/sec01/stakeholder/readme.md

 - MySQL as the Relational Database Management System (RDBMS) to store and manage the data
 - Apache HTTP Server as the web server software
 - PHP language as the communication with the data layer to handle the business logic and data processing
-- D3.js as the data visualization library to present data
-- Chart.js as the data visualization library to create interactive charts and graph
+- D3.js and Chart.js as the data visualization library to create interactive charts and present data.
 - Git for version control
+- R studio and Microsoft Excel as data analysis tools to preprocess the data

 #### Data Analysis and Visualization:
 - Data analysis tools: We will use R programming language (R Studio) and Microsoft Excel to clean and preprocess the data, perform statistical analysis, and create data models.
-- Data visualization tools: We will use D3.js and Chart.js to create interactive charts and graph with visualizations to represent data in a meaningful way.
+- Data visualization tools: We will use D3.js and Chart.js to create interactive charts and graph to visualize room type applicable based on hostel merit in a meaningful and attractive way.
 - Business intelligence (BI) tools: We will use Tableau, PowerBI to perform advanced analytics, create reports, and generate insights from the data.

 #### System Architecture Diagram: